Electric Cooker Installation Cost

 The price of labour to install a new electric cooker will depend on the type of appliance that you are fitting and the area of the country that you live in.
 Qualified electricians should be used to carry out the fitting of electric cookers to ensure that the installation is done safely.

-The hourly rate for an electrician in London and the south-east is around £40-£60.
-In other parts of the UK, it is approximately £30-£40 per hour.
 Of course, the time it takes to fit a new electric cooker or separate electric hob and oven will determine how much you will pay.
-Even if you are quoted a fixed price prior to the work commencing there may be unforeseen issues that mean the job takes longer and therefore costs more.
+Even if you are quoted a fixed price prior to the work commencing, there may be unforeseen issues that mean the job takes longer and therefore costs more.

-The installation of freestanding electric cookers should be relatively straightforward and relatively quick.
-At most, it should take one to two hours from start to finish unless there are any complications or problems.
+The installation of freestanding electric cookers should be relatively straightforward and quick.
+At most, it should take 1 to 2 hours from start to finish unless there are any complications or problems.

-A built-in oven and hob may take longer depending on whether any preparatory work is done in advance.
-If it is being done at the same time as a kitchen refurbishment, there may be the need to work around other trades such as carpenters, tilers, or decorators.
+• A built-in oven and hob may take longer, depending on whether any preparatory work is done in advance.

 The factors which will affect the cost to install electric cookers are the type of cooker, hob or oven, the area you live in and any additional work that may be required.

 Range cookers are bigger and may require two people to manoeuvre into place, which could increase the labour costs.
-The electrical installation of a range cooker will be similar to a freestanding cooker and should be carried out by a qualified electrician at the cost of between £30-£60 per hour on average.
+The electrical installation of a range cooker will be similar to a freestanding cooker and should be carried out by a qualified electrician at a cost of between £30 and £60 per hour on average.

 Electric hobs are varied in their plate types with induction, ceramic, and solid plates, but their installation should be reasonably similar in terms of installation.
 If the hob is part of a new kitchen or refurbishment, then it may be necessary to cut out the aperture for the hob from the worktop.

-This will require experience of how to measure accurately and cut the worktop without damaging it and safely installing the hob, and it may be necessary to have someone do this for you.
+This will require experience in measuring accurately, and cutting the worktop without damaging it, and safely installing the hob, and it may be necessary to have someone do this for you.

-This will, of course, have to be carried out by a fully qualified electrician, and the average cost of an electrician is between £30-£60 per hour depending on where you live.
+This will, of course, have to be carried out by a fully qualified electrician, and the average cost of an electrician is between £30 and £60 per hour, depending on where you live.

 Electric cooker